Bey Yaar: Casting

 Announcing the cast, Abhishek Jain mentioned that the writer of OMG – Oh My God! and national award winner, Bhavesh Mandalia will be co-writing the film and composer duo Sachin–Jigar will compose the music for the film.
 The cast included veteran Gujarati theatre and Hindi cinema actors like Darshan Jariwala, Amit Mistry among others.
 Manoj Joshi and Kavin Dave will be making their debuts in Gujarati movies.
 Several notable Gujaratis appeared as cameos in the film, including columnist Jay Vasavada, author Tushar Shukla, actor Archan Trivedi, art promoter Sonal Ambani and critic S.D.
 Desai.

 Filming

 The film was shot in Ahmedabad, specifically at 50 different locations in 35 days.
-Talking about filming locations, Abhishek Jain said, "We have shot in the most rustic locales of Ahmedabad to bring out the real essence of the city in every scene."
-In March 2014, it was announced that the film is almost ready.
+Regarding the filming locations, Abhishek Jain said, "We have shot in the most rustic locales of Ahmedabad to bring out the real essence of the city in every scene."
+In March 2014, it was announced that the film was almost ready.

 To help with keeping the film's principal photography organized, Jain revealed in an interview that he had 10 assistants for Bey Yaar.
 He wanted to narrow his responsibilities towards directing, a desire which inspired him to also hire fellow Whistling Woods International film school alum Amit Desai, who serves as the movie's Creative/Executive Producer.
 In an interview with his Alma mater, Desai said that all business-related and marketing choices for Bey Yaar were ultimately decided by him.